coderbyheart/adacon/speakers/sarah-serussi.md

 ---

 Sarah is a senior software developer working at Variant in Trondheim.
 She has a MSc in Computer Science from NTNU and her preferred field is frontend development.
 She is a part of the TENK team whom organize TENK Tech Camp and at Variant she is the head of diversity.
 Sarah is also a mom, entrepreneur and feminist.

+## PWA feat.
+Remix

+I never felt the urge to code in my spare time until I became a mom.
+In this talk I will show you how I made a PWA in Remix with code examples from my hobby project.